 The high number of Super A [top tier of fees] debtors at 60 days or more was noted.

-good working relationship with industry, and had established collaboration and built trust.
-The Board DISCUSSED cost reduction options and the paramount need to ensure that ATVOD had sufficient resources effectively to undertake its functions as
+achieved a good working relationship with industry, and had established collaboration and built trust.
+The Board DISCUSSED cost reduction options and the paramount need to ensure that ATVOD had sufficient resources effectively to undertake its functions

 Update: A high price to pay for ATVOD's censorship campaign

 ATVOD are estimating that as well as suffocating all the small players in the VoD industry that the larger players will merge and consolidate and hence reduce in numbers.
 This decrease in 'Super A' players is having a deep impact at ATVOD, and

 to maintain the lifestyle that they have grown accustomed to, they are proposing a large fee increase.